Mom, baby reunited after flood rescue

 HOUSTON – A Houston mom and the officer who rescued her baby are sharing their story and publicly thanking the tens of thousands of people who played a role in their happy ending.

-Da’Jauh Hennix was escaping her mother’s home in east Houston - in floodwaters up to her neck - while holding her 8-month-old baby Paige above her head.
+Da’Jauh Hennix was escaping her mother’s home in east Houston - in floodwaters up to her neck - while holding her eight-month-old baby Paige above her head.

 “I was crying I was scared,” Hennix said Wednesday, two days removed from her ordeal.